Guide

 OCPP 2.0

 When OCPP 2.0 was first introduced in April 2018, some issues were discovered that couldn’t be resolved by simply fixing textual nuances in the documentation.
-Instead, significant changes were required, rendering it not backward compatible with its predecessors.
+Instead, significant changes were required, rendering it non-backward compatible with its predecessors.

-Compared to earlier versions, OCPP 2.0 is an entirely different protocol, with almost all messages being different and a host of new functionalities added.
+Compared to earlier versions, OCPP 2.0 represents a significant redesign of the protocol, with almost all messages being different and a host of new functionalities added.
 Despite this lack of backward compatibility, this version boasts significant functionality, security, and interoperability improvements.

 For instance, OCPP 2.0 supports bidirectional power transfer allowing vehicle-to-grid (V2G) applications where the EV battery can supply energy back to the grid.
 Additionally, enhanced security features and better interoperability with other protocols have been introduced.